-The Key Difference Between Leader and Manager
+Leadership vs Management in 2025: 7 Key Differences Between Leader and Manager

 Leadership and management may sound synonymous, but certain traits tell them apart.
 Both leaders and managers can take charge of teams and come up with strategies to meet the project goal.
 They are also equally essential in bolstering business and organisational growth.
 However, being a manager does not automatically make you a leader, while leaders are often managers in the workplace.